wearetriple/dotnet-defaults/Standards/Renovate/Renovate.md

 2. Add your secrets to a library
    1. A [devops PAT](#ownership) called `RENOVATE_TOKEN`
    2. A [github PAT](#release-notes) called `GITHUB_TOKEN`
-3. add the pipeline to devops.
+3. Add the pipeline to devops.

 Example: [renovate-pipeline.yml](renovate-pipeline.yml)